How long and when is the Exchange?

 How are the chaperones selected?

-Adults interested in being a chaperone must complete and submit a chaperone application no later than March 22nd, 2019.
+Adults interested in being a chaperone must complete and submit a chaperone application no later than Friday, March 20th, 2020.
 We send 2-4 chaperones with each group.
 Typically (not always), chaperones are parents of children participating in the exchange.
 They are selected based on their experience and skill with children, their ability to communicate in Spanish, their availability to commit for 17 days, their history with ALLEM, especially the Mexico exchange program, and the results of the interview process.
 The selection will be made by the Mexico Exchange Coordinators using input from the interview committee.
 The chaperones are on duty at all times while in Mexico and they cannot expect to work while they are there.
-There are responsible for all of the children and will be expected to undergo a training process that includes First Aid/CPR and Sexual Misconduct prevention.
+They are responsible for all of the children and will be expected to undergo a training process that includes First Aid/CPR and Sexual Misconduct prevention.
 It’s important to ask yourself if you would not send your child if you were not chosen.
 If you would only consider sending our child if you are the chaperone, that’s not a good reason to be a chaperone.
 You should feel comfortable sending your child regardless.
 If you are chosen to be a chaperone, your child will be expected to turn to the other chaperones for assistance.
 This program is all about fostering independence; helicopter parenting is strongly discouraged.